Eman-Mohamed-Hamed/MobileComputing_Project/README.md

 Increase user trust and reduce phishing risks before opening any URL or QR code.

 ---
+## 💡 Proposed Solution

+QR Guard provides a hybrid approach that combines:
+- AI-based URL classification
+- Threat intelligence using VirusTotal

+This approach was selected based on user preference for combining multiple detection methods to increase trust and accuracy.

 ## ✨ Core Features
 - 🧠 **AI-Based URL Classification**